DumbWaysStudent/DW12ROIHK_webtoon/README.md

 More feature Coming Really Soon.

 ## Positive toon
 Positive toon app is a Clone from LINE WEBTOON App.
-LINE WEBTOON – Free Comics!
+Free Comics!
 New ways to enjoy your comic with your smartphone.

 ## Screenshots